muslimsnotes/muslimsnotes.github.io/content/_index.md

 ---
-title : "Notes on religious studies by Al Asaad"
+title : "Notes about religion"
-description: "A timely and scholarly resources for those curious about Islam. myMuslim aims to address all misconceptions about Islam and its relation to Christianity and Judaism."
+description: "AMuslim'sNotes aims to provide a timely and scholarly researched articles about religion in general, this is not only limited to Islam, instead it also tackles Christianity, and Judaism.
+This site is authored by Al-Ahmadgaid B. Asaad."
-lead: "A timely and scholarly resources for those curious about Islam. myMuslim aims to address all misconceptions about Islam and its relation to Christianity and Judaism."
+lead: "aims to provide a timely and scholarly researched articles about religion in general, this is not only limited to Islam, instead it also tackles Christianity, and Judaism."
 date: 2020-10-06T08:47:36+00:00
 lastmod: 2020-10-06T08:47:36+00:00
 draft: false